Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 in 70.3% of the benchmark tasks.

-We can determine which file needed to be edited using the "gold" patch which is associated with each SWE Bench Task.
+We can determine which file needed to be edited using the "gold" patch which is associated with each SWE Bench task.
 This patch was created by a human developer to solve the issue, and therefore reveals a file which can be edited to solve the problem.